selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 2. **Custom Service Options card (JSONB, fixed type system):**
    - Header: `Custom Service Options` + `+ ADD NEW FIELD` link
    - Dynamic field rows, each with:
-     - Field label input (e.g. "Current Rank", "Server Region", "Play with Pro")
+     - Field label input (e.g. "Level up boost", "Number of runs", "Add-ons")
-     - **Field type dropdown — exactly 5 choices (closed set):**
+     - **Field type dropdown — predefined types (extensible, currently includes):**
-       - `Toggle Group` → pill selector, single-select (e.g. key level choices)
+       - `Single Choice` → pick one option, each option has its own price.
+Selecting replaces the running total with that option's price.
+Example: Level 1–20 = $5, Level 21–40 = $10
-       - `Stepper` → quantity counter with min/max (e.g. number of runs)
+       - `Multiple Choice` → pick one or more options, each option has its own price, all selected prices stack additively.
+Example: Loot bag +$5, Express delivery +$8
-       - `Addon Checkbox` → checkbox with flat/percent price modifier
+       - `Scalar` → numeric quantity via slider or stepper, has a price-per-unit.
+Total adds quantity × pricePerUnit.
+Example: 3 runs × $5 = $15
-       - `Dropdown` → select menu (e.g. server region)
+       - *(more types can be added as the platform grows — each requires a dev to define the schema, build the component, and add it to this dropdown)*
-       - `Boolean` → single on/off toggle (e.g. play with pro)
+     - Required toggle
-     - Required toggle (not available on Addon Checkbox — those are always optional)
+     - Option rows (for Single/Multiple Choice): label input + price input per row, `+ Add option` button
-     - Price modifier inputs (shown only when Addon Checkbox is selected)
+     - Unit price input (for Scalar): min, max, pricePerUnit fields
-     - 🗑 Delete row button
+     - 🗑 Delete field button
-   - Fields can be added/removed dynamically
+   - Fields can be added/removed dynamically; options within each field can be added/removed
    - **Storage:** Saved as JSONB `options_schema` in Supabase PostgreSQL (see §6 data models)
-   - **Rendering:** Storefront reads `options_schema[]`, maps each `type` to its fixed component, tracks state, recalculates price
+   - **Rendering:** Storefront reads `options_schema[]`, maps `type` → component, runs `calcTotal()` on every user interaction

 3. **Service Details card:**
    - Rich text editor (B / I / List / Link toolbar)